 bootsect /nt60 SYS /mbr

 Exit from Command prompt and restart your system.

-STEP 2.
-The above commands will remove the Linux boot loader from startup and you'll be able to directly boot into Windows.
+Above steps will remove the Linux boot loader from startup and you'll directly boot into Windows operating system.

 Other similar articles that may interest you